Turalei, South Sudan

 Manute’s Promise to Build a School

-During a trip to Manute’s home village of Turalei in January and February of 2008, he made a promise to the people of his community that he would help raise funds to build a school.
+During a trip to his home village of Turalei in January and February of 2008, Manute made a promise to the people of his community that he would help raise funds to build a school.
 At the time, there were more than 300 students and 20 teachers in the school near his neighborhood, but no schoolhouse.
 The children were taught beneath a tree to escape the heat.
 However, when it rained during the rainy season between May and October, there was no school.

 Most Valuable Helper